Reinforcement Learning in Non-Markovian Environments: Recursively Computable Approximate Sufficient Statistics

-The agent design task is to develop an approximate \textit{finite state} model of the original system, which in this case is the controlled nonlinear filter in view of the `separated control' formalism.
+for $p( \cdot \ | \cdot, \cdot)$ as in \eqref{kernel}.
+The associated observation process $O_n = g'(X_n)$ where } The agent design task is to develop an approximate \textit{finite state} model of the original system as above, which in this case is the controlled nonlinear filter in view of the `separated control' formalism.
 This is reminiscent of the \textit{internal model principle} in adaptive control \citep{Francis} (see \cite{Bin} for a recent survey).
 An informal statement of this principle says: `a good controller incorporates a model of the dynamics that generate the signals which the control system is intended to track'.
 It should also be mentioned that a natural choice for this purpose that comes to mind is approximating $(O^n, U^{n-1})$ by a finite window $[O_{n-K}, U_{n-K}, \cdots , O_{n-1}, U_{n-1}, O_n]$.
 (See the proof of Lemma \ref{four} above.)
 This can be viewed as a special case of the framework described above.
 This situation has been extensively analyzed in \cite{Kara} and a Q-learning algorithm is proposed and analyzed in this framework therein.
 Another important work in this spirit is \cite{Aditya}, which postulates an \textit{approximate information state} that corresponds to our RCASS, by stating a priori desirable properties thereof that facilitate approximate dynamic programming.
 In contrast, we are motivated by the error decomposition in the concentration bound and take a more statistical viewpoint of seeking approximate sufficient statistics to mimic certain conditional laws.

-We justified the need to well approximate the conditional laws using agent state in terms of the transients of the Q-learning algorithm.
-We can also motivate it by looking at the asymptotic behavior as characterized in (\ref{Singh1}).
+Whereas we justified the need to well approximate the conditional laws using agent state in terms of the transients of the Q-learning algorithm, we can also motivate it by looking at the asymptotic behavior as characterized in (\ref{Singh1}).